 The revival of strategic planning sits at the heart of this devolution agenda.
-The Mayor will receive the power to prepare a Spatial Development Strategy (SDS), which will share out housing allocations among constituent local authorities based on an agreed pattern of distribution, ensuring that the housing needs of the Combined Authority area are delivered in full.
-This strategic approach will also allow the Mayor to better coordinate housing development with skills, transport, and environmental goals.
+Mayors will receive the power to prepare a Spatial Development Strategy (SDS), which will share out housing allocations among constituent local authorities based on an agreed pattern of distribution, ensuring that the housing needs of each combined authority area are delivered in full.
+This strategic approach will also allow mayors to better coordinate housing development with skills, transport, and environmental goals.